halflings/autonomee/README.md

 Carosif - "SVGmap-robot"
 ============

-A Python front-end for robot localization (and other uses) using SVG for the maps and Qt for the UI.
+A Python front-end for robot localization (and other uses) using SVG for maps' representation and Qt for the UI.
+This includes:
+* A *really* basic SVG parser
+* A pathfinder (A\*)
+* Nearest obstacle detection (to simulate the sensor's measurements)
+* Basic probability model : particle filter. (hopefully we'll also implement one based on Kalman's filter)
-This includes a *really* basic SVG parser, a pathfinder (A\*),  some "collision" methods to calculate the distance to the closest obstacle and the visualization of the robot's movements and a 'heatmap' of the probabilities.
+* Visualization of the robot's movements and a 'heatmap' of the probabilities.

 UPDATE March 2013
 =======================